 From the Land of the Green Ghosts by Pascal Khoo Thwe.
 This writer who gives an account of his growing up as a Paduang-Hilltribe-Guyand in the difficult political environment before turning into a rebel himself.

-Too Mutch For Words has more stuff to armchair travel with a list of a few non-fiction books about Myanmar along with films and music.
+The website Too Mutch For Words has loads of armchair travelling in Myanmar with a list of non-fiction books about the country along with films and music.